konne/ser-engine-get-started/README.md

 # ser-engine-get-started
 Get Start with the Docker Container of the Sense Excel Reporting Engine.

-This is a example of how to use sense excel reporting in docker.
-It shows how to make a on demand report, and how to create several reports dependend from selection made in the configuration, send to sense excel reportin service.
+This is a basic example of how to use sense excel reporting with docker-compose.
+It shows you how to run basic commands against the ser REST service.
+The goal is to run a simple report and store the results in the file system.

+The basic features which this repository shows are:
+- set up a docker-compose file with qlik core and ser rest service
+- upload file
+- create task
+- check status of running task
+- download result

+## Requirements
+- have docker (docker-compose) installed on your system
+- have node.js installed on your system

 ## How to use this example
-- clone or download this repository
+- clone or download this repository to a enviroment where docker-compose and node.js is installed
-- copy the docker-compose file to your docker enviroment
-- create apps folder next to docker-compose file and include "Executive Dashboard.qvf"
-- create reports folder next to docker-compose file (just for debugging purpose)
-- create fonts folder next to docker-compose file and insert calibri font to the folder (required for report layout, not mandatory)
+- run "npm install" inside the cloned repository
 - run "docker-compose up" in docker enviroment
-- check if the credentials in src/config.json are correct
-- go back to downloaded repository and "npm install"
 - run "npm run start"